9 Tips to Being a Successful Online Learner

 Whether you’re going to school to obtain a better job in your field, start a new career, or earn more money, your reason for finishing your degree is what will keep you motivated when you feel stressed or overwhelmed.
 Inevitable late-night study sessions, evening work-related engagements, or family commitments can make you question if it’s worth it.
 During challenging times, it’ll be important to remember why you chose to finish your degree in the first place.

 Do you want to learn new skills, change jobs, or start a new career?
 Is your desire to complete your degree solely a “bucket list” item?
-The answers to these questions will lead you towards the best program and university for you and your goals.
+The answers to these questions will lead you toward the best program and university for you and your goals.

-Here are three things to consider that may help you choose the best online bachelor’s degree program for you:
+Here are three things to consider that may help you choose the best online bachelor’s degree program for you.

 Unsure of how to narrow down your selection?
 Identify your areas of interest and present them to the admissions officer.
 They can help direct you toward a path that will help you meet your ultimate career goal.
 Use the admissions resources available at your prospective university to determine the best program to achieve your goals.

-Synchronous online delivery requires you to login according to a predetermined schedule to access the virtual classroom.
+Synchronous online delivery requires you to log in according to a predetermined schedule to access the virtual classroom.
 Instruction is offered in real-time and may incorporate instant messaging and videoconferencing as the main methods of communication.

 The ability to transfer the maximum allowable college credits to your bachelor’s degree program will not only determine how fast you can finish but will also impact how much it will cost.
 If you started a degree program and stopped or have already earned your associate degree, those credits may be transferable.
 Look for schools that have articulation agreements with other colleges and universities.
 Northeastern University, for example, has agreements with over 20 community colleges in six states to support the seamless transfer of credits to one of their programs.